venezik/ios_capstone/README.md

     * => Add Workout

 Wireframes
-[Add picture of your hand sketched wireframes in this section]
+[Add a picture of your hand-sketched wireframes in this section]

 [BONUS] Digital Wireframes & Mockups
 [BONUS] Interactive Prototype